Oils are crucial

 Walnut Oil

-Mussel versus Flaxseed Oil and
+Mussel versus flaxseed oil and tuna oil

 A comparison between the composition of the oil derived from the